RazaChohan/ReadytoServe-POS/Standards To Follow.md

 - Never create a branch from dev.
 Always create a feature branch from master.
 If you have to work on a feature that hasn't been merged in master yet, then:
  - Either create branch from that feature branch (or rebase your branch to that feature branch)
  - Or create a branch from master and merge that feature branch into it

-###Why shouldn't you create a feature branch from dev?
+###Why you shouldn't create a feature branch from dev:
 - Sometimes there are a few changes that were only intended for dev server and should never be merged to master.
 Creating a feature branch from dev will merge those changes to master once you merge your feature branch to master.
 - The dev branch is usually ahead of master, having commits that aren't tested / reviewed yet.
 So they must not be merged to master.
 Creating a feature branch from dev will merge those changes to master once you merge your feature branch to master.